 So, how can you apply the 3-2-1 backup rule to AWS with N2WS Backup & Recovery?
 First, set up a policy for data that you want to backup.
 This policy should be in another region or account.
-Then, to have data saved on two different media, you need to copy your EBS snapshots to Amazon S3 or Glacier in another AWS region.
+Then, to have data saved on two different media, you need to copy your EBS snapshot to Amazon S3 or Glacier in another AWS region.
 This way, you will have three copies of your data available: the primary data and two backups (one in another AWS region/account and one in S3/Glacier).
 This bullet-proof approach can address any failure scenario and will allow you to resume business operations in timely-manner.

 N2WS Backup & Recovery 2.4: New Features

-- Archive Snapshots to Amazon S3: Reduced Long-Term Retention and Archival Costs: Save up to 40% of your total cost for storing backup data.
+- Archive EBS Snapshots to Amazon S3: Reduced Long-Term Retention and Archival Costs: Save up to 40% of your total cost for storing backup data.